mgufrone/whmcs-api/README.md

 Installation
 ============

+Run this to install on your current project

+	$ composer require queiroz/whmcs-api:dev-master

-Add whmcs-api to your composer.json file:
+Or you can add whmcs-api to your composer.json file:

 	"require": {